elastic/package-spec/README.md

 # Introduction

 This repository contains:
-* specifications for Elastic Packages, as served up by the [Elastic Package Registry (EPR)](https://github.com/elastic/package-registry).
+* Specifications for Elastic Packages, as served up by the [Elastic Package Registry (EPR)](https://github.com/elastic/package-registry).
 There may be multiple versions of the specifications; these are resolved when loading the spec depending on the `format_version` of the package.
 Read more in the _Specification Versioning_ section below.
-* code libraries for validating said specifications; these can be found under the `code` top-level folder.
+* Code libraries for validating said specifications; these can be found under the `code` top-level folder.

-Please use this repository to discuss any changes to the specification, either my making issues or PRs to the specification.
+Please use this repository to discuss any changes to the specification, either by making issues or PRs to the specification.

 # What is an Elastic Package?

 An Elastic Package is a collection of assets for the Elastic Stack.
 In addition, it contains manifest files which contain additional information about the package.
-The exact content and structure of a package are described by the package spec.
+The exact content and structure of a package are described by the Package Spec.

 A package with all its assets is downloaded as a .zip file from the package-registry by Fleet inside Kibana.
 The assets are then unpacked and each asset is installed into the related API and the package can be configured.